 What To Do In Forte Dei Marmi

-If you visit in summer, spend at least an afternoon biking and strolling around town.
+If you visit Forte dei Marmi in summer, spend at least an afternoon biking and strolling around town.
 It’s less touristy than Cinque Terre and more local than Portofino, so you’ll get a taste of true summer living in Italy.
-Ideally, stay there anywhere from a long weekend to five days.
+Ideally, plan your visit to be anywhere from a long weekend up to five days.

 Rent A Bici

-During summer, the main transport is via bici (bicycle), which is ideal thanks to the flat, paved paths up the coast.
+During summer, the main transport is via bici (bicycle), made easy thanks to the flat, paved paths up the coast.
 Rent a bike from Forte Bike or Cicli Maggi, both of which have mountain bikes if you want to adventure in the Viareggio forest reserve or to the foothills near Camaiore.

 Set Up At A Bagni